10 Famous Chinese Singers You Need to Listen to Now

 Now that you’ve got plenty of music to listen to, it’s time to stop reading and start rocking out!

 Listen to at least one or two songs from each of the singers I’ve mentioned above—but if you’re not into a certain sound or style, don’t feel like you need to linger too long.

-Hopefully a couple of the singers will have some work that you actually enjoy listening to, and then you can use that as a springboard for finding more Chinese music—and great listening practice materials—that you enjoy.
+Once you’ve found your favorite styles and artists, you can use them as a springboard for finding more Chinese music—and great listening practice materials—that you enjoy.

 If you want to continue learning Chinese with interactive and authentic Chinese content, then you'll love FluentU.

 FluentU naturally eases you into learning Chinese language.
 Native Chinese content comes within reach, and you'll learn Chinese as it's spoken in real life.